 This case study analyses data on papers of Croatian authors published in 2017 from four Web of Science Core Collection citation indexes (SCI-EXP, SSCI, AHCI, and ESCI).
 The primary dataset (5,176 articles and reviews) was divided in two subsets, the OA subset (2,964 papers) and non-OA subset, (2,212 papers).
 We also used the primary dataset to create a subset of papers published in Croatian journals (1,588) as opposed to foreign ones.
 All were screened for full-text OA status, journal JCR quartile ranking, journal dominant discipline, and language of publication.
 OA papers prevailed with 74.4%.
 Most were available at publisher websites.
-The percentage of OA papers in Croatian journals was 99.8% and in foreign journals it was above the EU average (47%).
+The percentage of OA papers in Croatian journals was 99.8%.
 The share of OA papers was highest in the humanities and social sciences, which also saw the highest share of papers in the Croatian language.